 Students will be graded on completing these assignments (including following the directions), making constructive comments in class, and using the class material (especially the ethical theories) to structure their responses.
 Students who do not attend class when the paper is due cannot turn in their paper and will receive a 0%.

-For the second section, students must contribute $20 to the class.
+For the third section, students must contribute $20 to the class.
 The money will be combined and the class will discuss how to best distribute it, including returning it to themselves.
 This is not optional.
 It's a required part of the class.
 I will provide the students with a receipt to show that this contribution is part of the required class material if necessary, e.g., if you have a scholarship that covers books.
 This takes the place of a book.

 Students will write four position papers summarizing and evaluating the arguments in a given section.
 The grade will primarily depend on the strength of the argument offered.
 Write to convince me that your argument is the strongest one.
 Each paper must include a thesis, support the thesis, incorporate the readings, deal with a counter-argument, use moral concepts correctly and explicitly, and clearly present all of the ideas in the paper.
 Additional requirements for each paper will be specified prior to the assignment’s due date

 - Practical Decisions: 15%